evannetwork/generator-evan/README.md

 ```

 After you started your local dev server, visit localhost:3000/dev.html.
-You can now open your DApp by adding it to your favorites using the following name ${ this.answers.dbcpName }.
+You can now open your DApp by adding it to your favorites using the dbcp name of your new DApp.

 More infos about DApps: